A Confidential Valuation, Without the Pitch

 Mixed-Use

-Retail or commercial ground floor with residential above.
-Complex deals that benefit from a team that understands both halves — commercial lease assignment, residential stabilization, and shared building infrastructure.
+Retail or commercial ground floor with residential above — lease assignment, stabilization, shared infrastructure handled by one team.

 Frequent